zaiisao/Documentation/en/Voice/initialize_windows.md

 - [Join a Channel](../../en/Voice/join_communication_windows.md)
 - [Publish and Subscribe to Streams](../../en/Voice/publish_windows_audio.md)

-To check the network connection or audio quality before joining a channel, you can refer to the following sections.
+To check the network connection or audio quality before joining a channel, you can refer to the following sections:

 - [Conduct a Last Mile Test](../../en/Voice/lastmile_windows.md)
 - [Set the Stereo/High-fidelity Audio Profile](../../en/Voice/audio_profile_windows.md)